kwonus/AVBible/Help/AV-Bible-S4T.md

 10. If no errors appear, data migration is complete and you have successfully migrated your previous history and macros into the new installation.

-11. While not required, It is now safe to remove the redundant Windows Store application
+11. While not required, It is now safe to remove the redundant Microsoft Store application

 ### 3.5 - Exiting the Application